BeverleyTiare/final-project/final-project/client/README.md

  The client-side (front-end) of the application, built with React.js, enables users to interact with the app's user interface (UI).
 This includes features like input forms, buttons, and other UI elements.When users interact with the UI, events are triggered (e.g., button click, form submission).These events are handled by event handlers or React component methods, which perform client-side validation, data manipulation, or trigger API requests to the server.

  2. Data handling and storage:
  Data handling involves managing and processing data within the application.
-On the client-side, React components maintain local state using the `useState` hook or state management libraries.
+On the client-side,  components maintain local state using the `useState` hook or state management libraries.
 This allows for efficient handling of UI-related data without extensive processes to the server.
 For persistent data storage, the server-side (back-end) of the application, built with Node.js and Express.js, interacts with a database (e.g., MongoDB) to store and retrieve data.The server handles API requests from the client and performs necessary operations (e.g., reading, creating, updating, deleting) on the data stored in the database.
 The server-side code uses database libraries or Object-Document Mapping (ODM) libraries (e.g., Mongoose for MongoDB) to interact with the database, query data, and perform CRUD operations.

  3. Authentication
  Authentication ensures that users are securely identified and granted access to specific features or data within the application.
 User authentication is  implemented using techniques like username/password-based authentication via token-based authentication (e.g., JWT).
 When a user registers or logs in, the server verifies the provided credentials, generates a session token or JWT, and sends it back to the client.